nikoelt/WhisperAttack/README.md

 Everything else stays the same.
 Whisper will then avoid generating those punctuation symbols when decoding the transcribed text.
 Further discussions can be found here: https://github.com/openai/whisper/discussions/589

-## Changing the Whisper AI Voice recognition model
+## Performance (AI Model)
+- If WhisperAttack is causing significant studders, It is likely that the current model is overloading your VRAM.
+If this is the case, studders can be alleviated by reducing the model size (extra information on the models is available in the table below) in the `whisper_server.py` file as follows:
-- Change the Whisper model by editing:
+- Change the Whisper model by changing "small" to another model (see table) inside the python script as found:

     ```python
     model = load_whisper_model(device='GPU', model_size='small')
     ```

-- Use "tiny" or "base" for faster but less accurate recognition.
+- Using smaller models will reduce VRAM and compute costs.
 See below for a full speed breakdown
-- Keep `whisper_server.py` running to use push-to-talk commands.
+- First activation with a new AI model will prompt the model to be downloaded which may take an extended amount of time depending on internet speed.

 ### Available models and languages